 Graduate Instructor of the Year, Department of Economics, Virginia Tech

 “Lessons Learned from Implementing the Patient-Centered Medical Home.” joint with John Wendland, Colette Carver, Hughes Cortney, and Sun Ki Mun, International Journal of Telemedicine and Applications .2012 [First Author]

 “Payment Systems in the Healthcare Industry: An Experimental Study of Physician Incentives.”
-(Under review at the Journal of Economic Behavior and Organization)
+(Forthcoming at the Journal of Economic Behavior and Organization)

 “Counterfactual Simulations in Experimental Economics: A Study of Blended Physician Payment Systems.”

 “Responsibility and Intentionality in Economic Games,” joint with Sheryl Ball, Landis Atkinson, and Aida Cruz-Folgar.
 [First Author]